arvmenon/garmin-tracker/ARCHITECTURE_PROPOSAL.md

 - **Environment parity:** Use the same bootstrap flow in local, staging, and production with only secrets and storage paths varying.
 - **Least privilege:** Distinct roles for migration tasks vs. application runtime access.
 - **Auditability:** Every schema change is tracked and reversible via migrations.
+- **No implicit monitoring users:** Bootstrap scripts must not create or require Netdata (or other monitoring) database users unless explicitly enabled and configured.

 ### Bootstrap Flow (from zero)
 1. **Provision secrets and storage**